 - No checklists of project management tools

-Teramind took the lead for the best employee monitoring software because of its wide range of functions—from custom report building features to its activity monitoring and action toolset—making it the top pick for preventing insider threats.
+Teramind took the lead for the best employee monitoring system because of its wide range of functions—from custom report building to activity monitoring.
+It’s also our top pick for preventing insider threats.
 The software may take a little time to set up with the rules, and the reports are extensive—but the interface looks clean and intuitive.
 It checked off nearly every feature we looked for, except for some time-tracking and project-management capabilities.
 If those particular features are more important than security monitoring features, check Hubstaff out.

-- Starter ($12/user/month): Limited user activity monitoring, limited behavior rules, customizable dashboard
+- Limited user activity monitoring, limited behavior rules, customizable dashboard

-- UAM ($25/user/month): All in Starter plus complete user activity monitoring, unlimited activity and behavior rules, OCR* engine, prepackaged productivity rules, SEIM** integration
+- Starter + complete user activity monitoring, unlimited activity and behavior rules, OCR* engine, prepackaged productivity rules, and SEIM** integration

-- DLP ($30/user/month): All in UAM plus content-based behavior rules, redaction of sensitive content from monitoring, sensitive content detection, malicious activity blocking, 200 prepackaged DLP rules
+- UAM + content-based behavior rules, redaction of sensitive content from monitoring, sensitive content detection, malicious activity blocking, and 200 prepackaged DLP rules

-- Enterprise (Custom pricing): All in DLP plus in-app field parsing, enhanced security, high-availability/multi-region/large-scale deployments, premium support, professional services and customization, government-level AWS and Azure cloud storage
+- DLP + in-app field parsing, enhanced security, multi-region and large-scale deployments, premium support, professional services and customization, and government-level Amazon Web Services (AWS) and Azure cloud storage

 *OCR (Optical Character Recognition): Recognizes text in scanned documents and images